mrpositron/face_emotion_detection/README.md

 2)test.py -> is used to do testing on a validation set. <br/>
 3)detect.py -> is used to do predictions on a test set<br/>

+How to train the network?<br/>
+Run $python train.py <br/>
+It will save weights in small.pth<br/>

+How to detect pictures in test set?<br/>
+Run $python test.py<br/>
+It will automitcally load weights (small.pth file) that have been saved during training.<br/>
+Furthermore, it will save picture with a bounding boxes in /data/outcome/<br/>